 How to Check If the VPN is Working

-Now we explain different ways for checking that the VPN is properly working in the system.
+Now we explain different ways to check that the VPN works properly in the system.

 1. IP Leaks